SC order vindicates Bihar's action in actor's death case: Nitish | Politics

 Polls in Bihar are expected in October-November this year.
 Shiv Sena's spokesman Sanjay Raut had alleged that Bihar government's action in the actor's death by suicide case was inspired by the polls in the state.

-When pointed out that if it was victory of the state government and Bihar police as their actions have been vindicated by the apex court, Kumar said, "it is victory for justice.
+When asked if it was a victory of the state government and Bihar police as their actions have been vindicated by the apex court, Kumar said, "it is victory for justice.
 It is not ours victory."
 "Nyay ki jeet hui hain (truth has triumphed)," kumar said on the apex court's verdict.
 He expressed hope that justice will be ensured in the case and proper investigation will be carried out by the CBI at the earliest.

 The chief minister had on August 4 ordered that the FIR lodged with the Rajiv Nagar police station in Patna be handed over to the country's premier investigating agency on plea of Rajput's father.
 A day before that Kumar had termed as "inappropriate" the "forcible" quarantine of an IPS officer from Patna Vinay Tiwari, hours after he landed in Mumbai to lead a special team investigating the death of the 34-year-old Bollywood actor on June 14.